Image

 Illegal Search and Seizure

-Law enforcement may make procedural errors violating an individual’s Fourth Amendment rights under the Constitution.
-The defense team at Combs Waterkotte is vigilant in safeguarding your rights, future, and best interests.
-Law enforcement can occasionally push the limits on getting a warrant or may search beyond the scope of said warrant.
-If evidence against you was seized illegally, your child pornography defense lawyer will argue it is inadmissible.
+Law enforcement may make procedural errors, violating an individual’s Fourth Amendment rights under the Constitution.
+The Combs Waterkotte defense team always has your rights, your future, and your best interests in mind in Phelps County, MO.
+If evidence was seized illegally, your Phelps County, MO child pornography defense lawyer will argue its inadmissibility.

 Entrapment

-Entrapment can manifest in various circumstances throughout Missouri.
-The defense is rooted in the fact that you would not have committed the offense if law enforcement hadn’t contacted you and persuaded you to do so.
+Entrapment can occur in a variety of scenarios throughout the Phelps County, MO area.
+This defense asserts that you would not have committed the offense if law enforcement hadn’t contacted you and persuaded you to do so.
 In some cases, officers may induce individuals to purchase content that wasn’t clearly labeled or believed to be child porn, only to arrest them for buying child porn.
-Entrapment occurs more frequently than we might realize, especially in instances where law enforcement conducts child porn sting operations, rounding up a multitude of people, not all of whom are guilty.
+Entrapment occurs more frequently than we might realize, especially in instances where law enforcement conducts child porn sting operations, rounding up multiple individuals, not all of whom are guilty.

 Psychological Addiction/Mitigating Circumstances

-While it isn’t necessarily a winning defense, claiming a psychological addiction to child pornography can serve as a strategy to reduce your sentence or, in some cases, avoid imprisonment through participation in a treatment program and probation.
+While not guaranteed to result in acquittal, claiming a psychological addiction to child pornography is a possible means to reduce your sentence or, in some cases, avoid imprisonment via a treatment program and probation.
 Some mitigating factors your Combs Waterkotte Phelps County, MO defense lawyer can present could include mental health issues, a history of abuse or neglect, extreme stress or anxiety, family conflict, lack of guidance as a child, and others.

 Child Pornography Defense Lawyer Phelps County, MO | Phelps County, MO Criminal Defense Attorneys | Combs Waterkotte

-Don’t Wait – Connect With a Phelps County, MO Child Pornography Defense Lawyer Right Now at Combs Waterkotte
+Don’t Wait – Contact a Phelps County, MO Child Pornography Defense Lawyer Right Now at Combs Waterkotte

-Child pornography charges are gravely serious and can have lasting, if not permanent, implications on your reputation and future in Phelps County, MO.
-However, even in the face of such severity, there exist defenses that can wield effectively by the adept and relentless Combs Waterkotte legal team.
-Attempting to navigate the uncertainties and intricacies of the legal system in Phelps County or Missouri along is risky.
+Child pornography charges are serious and can have lasting, if not permanent, implications on your reputation and future in Phelps County, MO.
+But, as serious as they are, there are defenses available from the skilled and tenacious Combs Waterkotte legal team.
+Don’t risk navigating the uncertainties and complexities of the Phelps County or Missouri legal system alone.

-We recognize that good people often find themselves caught in bad situations in Phelps County and throughout Missouri.
-We’re here to help.
-Call our accomplished Phelps County, MO child pornography defense lawyers right away at (314) 900-HELP or fill out our online contact form to schedule a free, confidential consultation.
+We know that good people often find themselves in unfortunate circumstances in Phelps County and throughout Missouri.
+We are here to help.
+Call our expert Phelps County, MO child pornography defense lawyers today at (314) 900-HELP or fill out our online contact form to arrange a free, confidential case review.

 View Service Areas